Planning Permission Garage

 - If the garage is attached to the main house then the floor of the garage should be less than 15 square meters.
 Provided that the whole garage is must be constructed from no flammable materials and should be located 1-meter away from any boundary like walls or fences.

 Some people build a wooden garage for saving their money or sometimes when they can’t afford to build a concrete garage.
 So a question might arise, “do you need planning permission for a wooden garage?”
-You do not normally need planning permission for a wooden garage and it does not depend on whether you plan to have an attached garage or a detached garage.
+You do not normally need permission it and it does not depend on whether you plan to have an attached garage or a detached garage.

 But it should abide by some rules as follows: